davidnewhall/motifini/README.md

 - Better Usage/Install Documentation
 - Cleanup config file to require less duplication.
 - Hard define between cameras or securityspy.
-  - build in solid securityspy support/library.
+  - tie in securityspy eventstream.
-    - look into dedicating the module and building in things like motion alerts/hooks.
-    - if dedicated, full securityspy api support would be ideal.
   - make direct-camera support "optional"
     - document the differences.
 - Some reasonable way to add and control events, and how they fire.